bloXroute-Labs/bloxroute-docs/README.md

 This tutorial assumes that you are installing the Gateway from Github onto linux and will be connecting to the BitcoinCash daemon on the localhost.
 These instructions assume that the machine you are installing on already has installations of python 3, git, and pip.
 Additionally, this tutorial assumes that the RPC ports for the full node are open to receive RPC commands.

+1. Provide bloXroute with username or email address for the Github account you will use to access the repositories.
+We will add you to our team to give you access.

+1. To ensure that your full node stays connected to the bloXroute Gateway, we advise that you whitelist the Gateway.
+This can be achieved by editing the ‘bitcoin.conf’ file in your bitcoin data directory to include a white list line specifying the IP of the Gateway (or the localhost, if appropriate).
+An example config line:
+    ```
+    whitelist=127.0.0.1
+    ```

 1. Please ensure that the needed ports are open on your firewall.
 The bloXroute Gateway requires ports 9001 be open.

 2. Make sure the basic requirements are installed.
 For example, you may check for the basic requirements using the 'which' command.
     ```
     user@host$ which python3